django-cms/django-cms/docs/user/tutorial/50-news.rst

 Create an **apphook**
 *********************

-.. todo:: text needs updating

-Just as we did with Aldryn People, we should create an apphook to create a landing page for the news items.
+Just as we did with Aldryn People, we should :ref:`create an apphook <create_an_apphook>` to create a landing page for the news items.

-We'll create a *News* page, and add an apphook for the Aldryn News & Blog application to it.
+We'll create a *News* page, and add an apphook for the Aldryn News & Blog application to it:

 #.
 Create and publish a new page called News.
 #.
 Open the page settings - *Page* > *Page settings* from the toolbar: